 3. Are quieter than gas-powered vehicles

-4. Are eligible for potential tax credits []
+4. Are eligible for potential incentives and rebates []

 5. May be allowed in HOV lanes and potentially designated parking spots depending on which state you live in. []